EvanBurnette/samplekiller/README.md

 1. Load some audio files
 1. Use the keyboard shortcuts to classify the samples
-1. Export samples
+1. Export samples as a zip file
-    - Note: Chrome browser will allow you to download hundreds of files at once, other browsers do not!

 It's just that easy!

 This app is a work in progress.
-Please email beepnboopEvan@gmail.com with comments and suggestions
+Please open an issue on github with any bugs or papercuts you discover.
+Thanks! -Evan